cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | Usage: accidents can happen to the unwary traveler.
 | Usage: The stock market is full of traps for the unwary.
 |
-| mumble
-| Definition: say something indistinctly and quietly, making it difficult for others to hear.
-| Usage: he mumbled something she didn't catch.
-|
-| murmur
-| Definition: say something in a low, soft, or indistinct voice.
-| Usage: Nina murmured an excuse and hurried away.
-|
 | arcane
 | Definition: understood by few; mysterious or secret.
 | Usage: modern math and its arcane notation.